jochasinga/ml-brainfuck/README.md

-# brainfuck
+# ml-brainfuck
-Simple Brainfuck parser that reads text file or stdin and prints out the byte value (ASCII characters to be implemented).
+Simple Brainfuck parser that reads text file or stdin and prints out the byte value or ASCII character.

 ## Setup
 + Install Ocaml and OPAM